 Main Article Content

-Objectives: Remission is the ultimate purpose of treatment in Rheumatoid Arthritis (RA).
-However, even when the most stringent composite scores were used, structural damages can occur.
-For that purpose ultrasonography (US) appears to be the best way to assess real remission.
-Our principal aim was to investigate the validity of different RA remission scores using the US as the reference.
-Methods: An analytic diagnostic study of 30 RA patients in remission according to DAS28 and a control group with active RA was conducted between January and October of 2018.
-Among them, we identified patients in remission according to the SDAI, the CDAI, and the ACR/EULAR remission score.
-The validity of each activity score for remission was calculated using as a gold standard the absence of PD signal.
-Results: All patients were in remission according to DAS28 with an average score of 2.03 [1.13-2.6].
-US examination showed PD signals in 57% of all patients.
-Twenty-six patients were in remission according to CDAI, a Doppler signal was detected in 58% of those cases.
-SDAI remission was accomplished in 19 patients with PD activity in 53% of cases.
-For the 14 patients in remission according to ACR/EULAR criteria, synovial hyper-vascularization was found in 64%.
-Considering true remission as the absence of PD signals, the most sensitive and specific score was DAS28 (93% and 68% respectively).
-Conclusion: Considering remission in RA as the absence of vascularized synovitis, the DAS28 was the most sensitive and the most specific score.
+Objectives: Remission is the ultimate purpose of treatment in rheumatoid arthritis (RA).
+However, even when the most stringent composite scores are used, structural damages can occur; hence, ultrasonography (US) appears to be the best way to assess real remission.
+This study aimed to investigate the validity of different RA remission scores using US as a reference.
+Methods: An analytic diagnostic study, of 30 RA patients in remission (according to the Disease Activity Score in 28 Joints [DAS28]) and a control group with active RA, was conducted between January and October 2018 at Mongi Slim Hospital in Tunis, Tunisia.
+Among them, patients in remission were identified according to their Simple Disease Activity Index (SDAI), Clinical Disease Activity Index (CDAI) and the Boolean American College of Rheumatology/European League against Rheumatism activity index (ACR/EULAR) remission scores.
+The validity of each activity score for remission was calculated by considering the absence of power Doppler (PD) signals as a gold standard.
+Results: All patients were in remission according to the DAS28, with an average score of 2.03 (1.1–2.6).
+US examination showed PD signals in 57% of patients.
+A total of 26 patients were in remission according to the CDAI; a Doppler signal was detected in 58% of those cases.
+SDAI remission was accomplished in 19 patients, with PD activity in 53% of cases.
+Of the 14 patients in remission according to the Boolean ACR/EULAR criteria, synovial hyper-vascularisation was found in 64%.
+Considering true remission as the absence of PD signals, the most sensitive and specific score was the DAS28 (93% and 68%, respectively).
+Conclusion: Considering remission in RA as the absence of vascularised synovitis, the DAS28 is the most sensitive and most specific score.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.